Kim Duk-koo: Early life and education

-Kim was born in Gangwon Province, South Korea, 100 miles east of Seoul, the youngest of five children.
+Kim was born Lee Deok-gu in Gangwon Province, 100 miles east of Seoul, the youngest of five children.
 His father died when he was two and his mother married three more times.
 Kim grew up poor.
-He worked odd jobs such as a shoe-shining boy and a tour guide before getting into boxing in 1976.
+He worked odd jobs, such as a shoe shiner and a tour guide, before getting into boxing in 1976.

 Professional career

 After compiling a 29–4 amateur record, he turned professional in 1978.
 In February 1982, he won the Orient and Pacific Boxing Federation lightweight title and became the World Boxing Association's number 1 contender.
 Kim carried a 17–1–1 professional record into the Mancini fight and had won 8 bouts by KO before flying to Las Vegas as the world's (WBA) number 1 challenger to world lightweight champion Mancini.
 However, he had fought outside of South Korea only once before, in the Philippines.
 It was his first time ever fighting in North America.